FAQ - Benefit Payments, Certifications, and Continued Medical

 - I called SDI and was told a benefit payment was issued to me, but I have not received it.
 What should I do?

-- I am being treated by a nurse practitioner.
-Can my treating nurse practitioner certify my claim for Disability Insurance (DI) benefits?
+- I am being treated by a Nurse Practitioner or Physician Assistant.
+Can my treating Nurse Practitioner or Physician Assistant certify my claim for DI benefits?

 - I received a Claim for Continued Disability Benefits (DE 2500A) form.
 What is this and how should I complete it?

 The DE 2500A, commonly called a continued claim certification, is your request for continued disability benefits.
 By signing and dating the front of the form, you certify that during the dates shown on the continued claim certification you have not recovered from your disability.
 If you recovered or returned to work part- or full-time, fill in the appropriate area on the front of the continued claim certification.

 No. Return the continued claim certification form on the date indicated after the “end” date, unless you have recovered from your disability or returned to work before that date.
 SDI can pay only for the days up to the postmark date or the signature date, whichever is earlier.